 MySchool offers a continuous assessment module, it is called assignments.
 Create homework, give feedback on a lesson, request submissions and return corrected work, assignments are not just for homework.
 Have a look at this video which explains how to create assignments.

 How to access

-A user must be attached to a course, or set as an administrator with access to a school level, in order to create assignments.
-To access this feature go to the Quick links menu in the top right corner, with the Plus icon .
-Look for Assignment in the list.
+A user must be attached to a course as a teacher, or set as an administrator with access to a school level, in order to create assignments.
+To access this feature go to the quick action menu in the top right corner, with the Plus icon .
+Look for assignments in the list.
 This will bring you automatically to the create screen.

-Set a title, be clear and concise.
+Set a title, and be clear and concise.
 Students and guardians will see this on their portals.
-The courses listed are those to which the user is attached as a Teacher.
-If you cannot see the course in this list, then please refer to your MySchool administrator.
+The courses listed are those to which the user is attached as a teacher.
+For admins or users with no course context then use the arrows to open the course search field.

-The CLONE button will allow you to copy the assignment over multiple courses.
+The CLONE button will allow you to copy the assignment to other courses.
 You can change the cloned assignment's date for publishing and submission depending on the target course.
 The course must be attached to the same subject to copy correctly.

 2. Assignment Type

-The types of assignments that are attached to the subject are controlled by the Subject Management or Assignment Configuration screens.
+The types of assignments that are attached to the subject.
+These are controlled in the Subject Management or Assignment Configuration screens.
 Select the appropriate type from the list.
 Only one type can be selected when creating an assignment.
 Certain types can be excluded from assignment averages so make sure you have informed educators o which ones to use.

 3. Publish/Unpublished/Due Date

-The options to publish the assignment and the grades is made at the creation of the assignment.
-This determines what the Students and Guardians can see on their portals.
-If the grade is for an official end of year assessment then Teachers can select to publish just the assignment, but not the grade.
-Setting the unpublished date, keeps the assignment hidden from portals.
-If the Teacher does not wish to publish anything then select No from the publish types.
+The option to publish the assignment and the grades are made at the creation of the assignment.
+If the grade is for an official end-of-year assessment then educators can select to publish just the assignment, but not the grade.
+Setting the unpublished data keeps the assignment hidden from portals.
+If the teacher does not wish to publish anything then select No from the publish types.
 The due date is used to log the assignment on the student/guardian view of their schedules.
 The View load link allows teachers to coordinate the student's assignment workload.
 This appears when the dates have been set only.

-Viewing load gives access to slide across window showing workloads over different assignments for a 7 day period.
+Viewing load gives access to slide over windows showing workloads over different assignments for a 7-day period.
 If the students have already an assignment due on that day, this will be shown as 1 other/2 other etc.

 The assignment can be graded directly from here, or via the Assignment Grade grid.
-The students assigned to the course, will be listed, and the appropriate grading scale attached to them.
+On this page, Educators can check submitted homework, and return marked copies directly to the student.

-Once marked the submission drop down status will change to graded.
-The Teacher can manually override this and chose an appropriate submission status.
+Once marked the submission drop-down status will change to graded.
+The educator can manually override this and chose an appropriate submission status.

-The above status are independent to the scale.
-They will either apply a nul or or zero score in terms of averages.
+The above status is independent of the scale.
+They will either apply null or zero scores in terms of averages.

 Once you have created the assignment and saved it, the user is automatically returned to the grade grid view.
-From this view, they can mark the assignments, and view the attached average if one has been applied.
+From this view, they can mark the assignments, and monitor the average if a numerical scale is used.
 For more information on the grading of assignments then look at this article here.